-Use the form below to submit a proposal for the NSEC 2018 National Conference.
-The deadline for submissions is 11:59 pm ET on February 28, 2018.
+Use the form below to submit a Session for the NSEC 2020 National Conference.
+The deadline for proposals was February 28, 2020.

 NOTE: You must complete the form in one sitting.
 If you leave the form before clicking SUBMIT at the bottom, any data that you have entered into the form will be lost.
 Also, once you have clicked SUBMIT, you will not be able to edit your submission via the form.

 Submit one session at a time.
 Complete a new form for each proposed session.